A convergent scheme for the Bayesian filtering problem based on the Fokker--Planck equation and deep splitting: Abstract

 \section{Abstract}

-A numerical scheme for approximating the nonlinear filtering density is introduced and its convergence rate is established, theoretically under a parabolic H\"{o}rmander condition, and empirically in two numerical examples.
-For the prediction step, between the noisy and partial measurements at discrete times, the scheme approximates the Fokker--Planck equation with a deep splitting scheme, combined with an exact update through Bayes' formula.
+A numerical scheme for approximating the nonlinear filtering density is introduced and its convergence rate is established, theoretically under a parabolic H\"{o}rmander condition, and empirically in numerical examples.
+In a prediction step, between the noisy and partial measurements at discrete times, the scheme approximates the Fokker--Planck equation with a deep splitting scheme, followed by an exact update through Bayes' formula.
 This results in a classical prediction-update filtering algorithm that operates online for new observation sequences post-training.
 The algorithm employs a sampling-based Feynman--Kac approach, designed to mitigate the curse of dimensionality.
-The convergence proof relies on stochastic integration by parts from the Malliavin calculus.
 As a corollary we obtain the convergence rate for the approximation of the Fokker--Planck equation alone, disconnected from the filtering problem.
+The convergence analysis is complemented by a nonlinear $10$-dimensional numerical example demonstrating the robustness of the method.